bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 });
 ```

-Notice the alert code has been extracted into this file.
+Notice the alert code has been extracted into this file, as would any other front-end code registered by any other plugins.

-You do not necessarily need to concern yourself with the details of such generated code (that's `bit-docs` job after all, to abstract such implementation details away from you); just know that `bit-docs-generate-html` places such code within the generated site, in that file: `static/bundles/bit-docs-site/static.js`, and that's how a `main` specified in a plugin `package.json` gets loaded to the front-end website!
+You do not necessarily need to concern yourself with the details of this generated code (that's `bit-docs` job after all, to abstract away such implementation details); just know that `bit-docs-generate-html` places this generated code within the generated site, in that file: `static/bundles/bit-docs-site/static.js`, and that's how a `main` file specified in a plugin `package.json` that registers itelf with the `html` hook gets loaded to the front-end website!

-We should point out that it's our other tool, [StealJS](http://stealjs.com), enabling the use of "modules" and `define` syntax on the front-end in this case.
+Note: It's our other tool, [StealJS](http://stealjs.com), enabling the use of "modules" and `define` syntax on the front-end.

-This generated file is subsequently loaded on the front-end of the generated website using a normal script tag, and so in the case of the `the-plugin` example (with its `theplugin.js` code extracted), the alert message would appear on initial page load!
+The composite file is subsequently loaded on the front-end of the generated website using a normal script tag, and so in the case the alert message would appear on initial page load!

-So, to recap on loading front-end depencies, all you need to do is include the `bit-docs-generate-html` plugin for your website project (almost every `bit-docs` enabled website will want to include this plugin, unless you create your own primary generator plugin), and then simply register the values of your plugin's `package.json` as shown for the `html` hook, making sure to point `main` to a file contianing the code you want to run on the front end!
+To recap on loading front-end depencies, all you need to do is include the `bit-docs-generate-html` plugin for your website project (almost every `bit-docs` enabled website will want to include this plugin, unless you create your own primary generator plugin), and then simply register the values of your plugin's `package.json` as shown for the `html` hook, making sure to point `main` to a file contianing a `module.exports` with the code you want to run on the front end!

 ##### Adding Less